21 Common Reasons And Legal Grounds For Divorce

 17. Connection with your ex

-Being in touch with your ex-boyfriend or husband is fine.
-But if it goes beyond a simple hello and he intrudes into your life too often, it can build up tension in the relationship with your husband.
+Being in touch with your ex-partner or spouse is fine.
+But if it goes beyond a simple hello or communication involving co-parenting, and they intrude into your life too often, it can build up tension in the relationship with your current spouse.
 This can be a major reason why both of you may find yourselves growing apart over time.

 18. Children from previous marriage

 Blended families certainly have their challenges and the stress it causes can often lead to divorce.
-It looked all fine before marriage as you both thought it wasn’t difficult to live under the same roof with his kids and your kids from previous marriages.
+It looked all fine before marriage as you both thought it wasn’t difficult to live under the same roof with their kids and your kids from previous marriages.
 But reality certainly sets in after you all begin living together.
+It can become harder if either you and/or your partner share custody with your exes, which brings co-parenting into the situation, further complicating things.
+Frequent communication with your exes and even their partners can sour the relationship between you and your spouse, leading to irreconcilable differences.

 19. Interference of parents